-You can find jobs for copywriting, academic and article writing, etc. You should know though that Freelancer.com is one of the most competitive sites: this means that jobs are posted almost all the time, but at the same time you have to stand out to get a project you need.
+You can find jobs for copywriting, academic and article writing, etc. You should know though that Freelancer.com is one of the most competitive sites: this means that jobs are posted almost all the time, but at the same time you have to stand out to get the project you need.

 Though this website’s main specialization is graphic design, freelance writers can still find projects there.
-Freelancers from all over the world can use it, but the ones from U.K. would probably benefit the most: it is British website, so the main currency there is GBP (and the dollar conversion rate isn’t too good).
+Freelancers from all over the world can use it, but the ones from the U.K. would probably benefit the most: it is a British website, so the main currency there is GBP (and the dollar conversion rate isn’t too good).

 There are a few ways to find freelance work on this site:

-- create a profile, upload your portfolio and promote yourself;
+- Create a profile, upload your portfolio and promote yourself;

-- search for a job, sorting projects by category, skill, date, etc.;
+- Search for a job, sorting projects by category, skill, date, etc.;

-- submit bid proposal.
+- Submit bid proposal.